-In 2009, the Wege Foundation stepped up and provided five years of funding for an Executive Director to stabilize the organization and rebuild it as an asset for the community.
+In 2009, the Wege Foundation provided five years of funding for an Executive Director to stabilize the organization and rebuild it as an asset for the community.
 Blandford Nature Center has been a thriving independent, charitable 501(c)(3) nonprofit ever since.

 Join our efforts to empower and engage our community through enriching experiences in nature.
 Purchase a membership to explore nature year-round for FREE and enjoy other benefits.